Chatbot Flows

 FieldDescription

-Message TextThe text content displayed to the user
+Message TextThe text sent to the user.

 Tips